ryanyearsley/ryanyearsley.github.io/index.md

 </nav>

 ## About Me
 <div class="content-container">
   <div class="flexbox-item flexbox-text">
-    <p>Hello!
+    <p>Hello, world!
 I'm a software engineer with a focus on game development.
 I have a diverse background, ranging from enterprise application software to virtual reality.
     <br>
     <br>
-    I believe in the power of games to entertain, educate, and inspire, and I am dedicated to contributing my skills and creativity to the ever-evolving world of technology.</p>
+    I believe in the power of games to entertain, educate, and inspire, and I am dedicated to contributing my skills and creativity to the ever-evolving industry of technology.</p>
   </div>
   <div class="flexbox-item flexbox-image">
     <img class="profile-picture" src="docs/assets/images/Yearsley_ProfilePic_Cropped.png">